albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 __Our piece is largely a collection of aphorisms with a narrative.__

+Please feel free to copy this in full and remove our names.

 We believe all humans have limitless potential with just two things: Zero external pressure.
 One hundred percent self-honesty.
 The latter follows the former.

 Everything is constructed.
 Everything is an opinion.
 How do we even function?
 The answer is calm, honest, incremental communication.
 Imagine a pair of humans.
 They communicate ideas and discuss and update their internal 'value-functions' until their evaluation of the idea at hand converges to consistent, or at least close enough towards it to satisfy each person individually.